 FOR MORE INFORMATION ON ACTIVITIES AND EVENTS IN AND AROUND THE CONNEMARA AREA, PLEASE BROWSE THE “THINGS TO DO” SECTION ON OUR WEBSITE

-Linen and Towels are inclusive in the rental rate.
+Linen are inclusive in the rental rate.
 No towels are provided in this cottage.

 Please note that €200 security deposit is required upon arrival.
 As long as there are no breakages or damage to the property this will be refunded in full on departure.

 Check-in time is strictly after 4pm (If you require a later check-in time please let us know)

 Check-out time is strictly 10am on day of departure.

 July & August -only Saturday to Saturday arrival & departures.
 Flexible the remaining of the year.